Vinidamiaop/Vinidamiaop/README.md

 ### Hi there, my name is **Vinícius Damião** and I'm currently a **Information System** undergraduate

-About me: I have a bachelor degree at advertising and propaganda.
+About me: I have a bachelor degree at advertising and marketing.
 I love technology and coffee ☕️

 I'm currently **learning**:
-- TypeScript
+- TypeScript / JavaScript
 - NodeJs
 - C#
 - .NET